Guide: Make your CEO Prioritize Working with the Employee Experience

 That said, it is also necessary that the CEO chooses to trust that an increased focus on employee experience leads to a return on investment in the long run.
 It is a long-term plan, where the link to the top and bottom line is hard to see right away; therefore, initiating EX as a new, strategic direction actually requires some courage.

 Our experience is that it can be a good idea – maybe even a necessity – to appoint someone to be in charge of EX.
-A person that can set up the EX program and head the radical EX transformation.
+A person who can set up the EX program and head the radical EX transformation.

-Experience with successful transformations shows that it may be appropriate to set up a steering group and a work group.
+Experience with successful transformations shows that it may be appropriate to set up a steering group and a workgroup.
 The steering group should be headed by the CEO, and it should establish the general goal for employee experience and decide on the structural initiatives that can achieve the desired goals.
-The work group can consist of HR and the employees from the business, and it should ensure that the different lines and initiatives of the EX program are promoted and executed daily.

 This way, you can try to minimize the risk that EX becomes deprioritized relative to other tasks that the executive management is prone to prioritize ahead of EX, as it is easier for management to deal with an existing EX program than to design one themselves.

 A steering group and work group must structure and execute the initiatives, but the EX transformation must, of course, be implemented with the assistance of the whole organization and be anchored in HR.
 To anchor the EX responsibility with HR is a paradigm shift from the traditional perception of HR’s function.
-Going forward, the employee experience will be a strategic turning point for HR, which can set the EX agenda and guide the business towards the prepared goals and EX vision.

-It is critical that the transformation is carried out together with the employees.
-The employees must be seen and heard, and it is important that management has insight into the specific dimensions that make employees happy and generate motivation.
 What is a good employee experience for your employees?
 You will only discover this by involving them and asking questions in the company.
-The EX transformation should be prioritized at the management level, but it is just as important to understand the employees early in the process, so that the EX initiatives achieve the desired effect.
+The EX transformation should be prioritized at the management level, but it is just as important to understand the employees early in the process so that the EX initiatives achieve the desired effect.

 The first step towards your EX transformation is about convincing management and your CEO.
 It’s “just” about getting started.
 Make sure to: